 A video of the day.

-The lace gown with nude underlay featured a sweetheart neckline at the front and deep back neckline. it had a black velvet detailing at the neckline and waistline.
-The sheer sleeves with slight puff gave the romantic vibes to the outfit.
+The lace gown with nude underlay featured a sweetheart neckline at the front and a deep back neckline. it had black velvet detailing at the neckline and waistline.
+The sheer sleeves with slight puffs gave romantic vibes to the outfit.
 The fitted bodice gown was cinched at the waist and had a flared skirt.
-The fabric was seen in many of label’s pieces including this peplum dress.
+The fabric was seen in many of the label’s pieces including this peplum dress.

 Telegraph’s Tamara Abraham gave some wonderful words about the outfit,